 The happiness of our students and the satisfaction of their parents are the key measures of our success but we have “outside” indicators as well.

 National testing is an indicator of our school’s achievements.
-Students begin to take these assessments in the preschool program and routinely score above 90% in math and reading.
+Students begin to take these assessments in the pre-kindergarten program and routinely score above 90% in math and reading.
 In addition to fine academics, our physical education and art programs continue to receive noteworthy awards.
 Our physical education program has been honored as being one of California’s top Presidential Physical Fitness programs.
 Heritage Oak students participate in various local, national and international art competitions that showcase their hard work and skills.
 Our Debate team regularly places in the Orange County Debate League Championships and our instrumental music groups have won various awards and have performed at the Kennedy Center and Carnegie Hall.
 Our students also regularly place at the Orange County Science and Engineering Fair and the Orange County Science Olympiad.
 Finally, Heritage Oak was named a national Blue Ribbon School by the United States Department of Education.

 Personalized Learning Plans (PLPs) were implemented in 2010 as a way to individualize each student’s learning program.
 We know that each child has unique skills and areas of growth, and PLPs help to reinforce these areas.
 Begining in Junior Kindergarten, teachers develop a plan for each child which focuses on three areas.
 One is an area of strength, where students are given an opportunity to work on something that they enjoy.
 Another is an area of opportunity, for which students will work to succeed in areas that they may have difficulty with in the classroom, academically or socially.
 The last is an area of growth, where students work to improve an area of testing that they struggled with the year prior.
 Our main goal is to ensure that students are continuing to grow individually, while fostering their love for a particular subject.